carpentries-incubator/reproducible-publications-quarto/_extras/guide.md

 ---
 title: "Instructor Notes"
 ---

-- **For UCSB Only** We will offer learners the option to use RStudio via Jupyter Hub - <https://carpentryworkshop.lsit.ucsb.edu>
 -   The project example folder is a simplified version of the original project available at: <https://osf.io/6mvq7>.
 We kept only files that are used in the episodes to make it less confusing for learners to navigate multiple folders that won't be used in the lesson.
 You are welcome to use the more complete version if you would like to show some additional examples.
+We advise instructors to use the `main` branch.
+The `renv` branch has the same content as the main branch, with the addition of having renv enabled for better reproducibility.
 -   All Episodes, whenever possible, emphasize using RStudio GUI features over R commands (e.g., install packages using GUI dialog) in order to minimize cognitive overload.
 Less for learners to remember, and they can always see commands echoed in the console.
 -   The workshop was designed to include a basic tour of RStudio and its features before introducing Quarto, allowing it to accommodate different audience levels.
 Depending on the audience, this part may be skipped.
 -   Ep.
 "Scientific reproducibility: What is it for?": reiterate that having a Github account is required for this workshop.
 Any learners who have not yet signed up for a Github account should do so during the first break of the workshop.